The Party Wall Act - What Is It?

 The aim of the surveyors is to implement the provisions within the Act to protect the interests of the Adjoining Owner, whilst giving the Building Owner the rights they need to carry out the notifiable works.
 The resolution of the dispute is documented in a binding Party Wall Award that is served on both Owners by the surveyor(s).

-Clearly, there is much more to this process and the Act in general than we can mention here, but we will use this series of articles to answer some of the common queries we encounter.
+Clearly, there is much more to this process and the Act in general than we can mention here, but we will use this series of articles to answer some of the common queries that we encounter.

 In the meantime, if you need any advice on a party wall matter please feel free to contact us on 020 8306 0680 or via our email or contact page.